joleitner/repoguru/README.md

 - [ ] Add pagination to the search results (only up to 100 results at the moment)
 - [ ] Add sorting to the repository search results
+- [ ] Adding a tab to search repositories globally
-- [ ] Add CI/CD pipeline to run tests and deploy to Netlify
+- [ ] Add CI/CD pipeline to run tests automatically before deploying
+- [ ] Create a unique Material UI theme
 - [ ] Adding accounts to save favorite repositories
 - [ ] Enable repo search for GitLab and other Git providers
 - [ ] ...

+Developing is a continuous process and there are always things that can be improved.. 😅